GoDevOp/Iquidus-Settings-BDSM-FETISH/README.md

 <p>There are various you can use, but try this command:</p>

 <blockquote>
-  <p>sudo apt-get install ntp unzip build-essential libssl-dev libboost-all-dev libqrencode-dev libdb++-dev libminiupnpc-dev qt-sdk -y</p>
+  <p> sudo apt-get install git build-essential libssl-dev libboost-all-dev libqrencode-dev libdb++-dev libminiupnpc-dev qt-sdk -y</p>
 </blockquote>

 <p>It will take a few minutes to unpack</p>